Planning and Preparation

 We also have a favorite cookie recipe.
 Using whatever basic chocolate chip cookie recipe your family prefers, cut the sugar by one-quarter cup, and substitute one-half cup quick oats for one-half cup of the flour required.
 Add chopped nuts, and even coconut flakes, if you prefer.
 Use real butter rather than margarine.
 Making a variation of these cookies each week will provide a more nutritious treat than store-bought cookies.

-Quick meals should be opportunities teenagers, including those with autism and Asperger’s’ Syndrome, can cook for themselves after school or late at night when returning from an evening out or up late studying.
+Quick meals should be opportunities teenagers, including those with Asperger’s’ Syndrome, can cook for themselves after school or late at night when returning from an evening out or up late studying.
 Provide instructions to prepare basic pasta and then make sure a variety of interesting pasta shapes and sauces are readily available.
 Be sure your teenager knows how to find the necessary ingredients and pots and pans.

 Egg-based meals are another great, quick meal.
 Make sure your teenager knows how to prepare basic scrambled eggs, omelets, fried or poached eggs, hard-boiled eggs, and French toast.
 With just these two basic food sources in his or her cooking repertoire, your teenager can create a dozen different healthy meals.

 Rather than using direct praise for positive changes in your teenager’s eating habits, which may feel too intrusive or excessive for what he or she will rightly regard as a very basic part of life, ask your teenager to cook for the family.
 “You prepare such good food these days.
 Could I get you to cook for everyone once this week?”
 This will make your teenager feel both self-confident and needed.
 For a teenager, with or without autism, these are the deeply needed marks of maturing and growing into adulthood.

 Beard, James.
 1973.
 Beard on Bread.
 New York, New York: Alfred A. Knopf, Inc.